lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 disclosure of the encrypted content of a single message.

 The KEM produces the IKM input value for the KDF.
 This IKM value MUST NOT be reused for any other purpose.
-Likewise, any random value used to by the KEM algorithm to produce the shared secret or its encapsulation MUST NOT be reused for any other purpose.
+Likewise, any random value used by the KEM algorithm to produce the shared secret or its encapsulation MUST NOT be reused for any other purpose.
 That is, the originator MUST generate a fresh KEM shared secret for each recipient in the KEMRecipientInfo